 The study demonstrated that antibiotic disruption of the gut microbiota causes a pro-inflammatory response that may lead to less bone resorption, a process by which osteoclasts, or large bone cells, release the minerals and transfer them to the blood.

 According to Chad M. Novince, Ph.D. — who studies the link between microbiome and skeletal health — the study “introduces antibiotics as a critical exogenous modulator of gut microbiota osteoimmune response during postpubertal skeletal development.”

 The postpubertal phase of development supports the accumulation of about 40 percent of peak bone mass.
-Previous research by Novince and team had already shown that the gut microbiota contributes to skeletal health.
+Previous

 To determine the impact of antibiotics on the gut microbiota in postpubertal skeletal development, Novince conducted a new study.
 He did so in collaboration with microbiome scientist Alexander V. Alekseyenko, Ph.D., founding director of the MUSC Program for Human Microbiome Research.

 The scientists treated mice with a cocktail of three antibiotics.
 Their findings showed that antibiotic treatment caused disruption in the gut microbiota.
 Following these results, Novince demonstrated that there were also significant changes to the trabecular bone.
 This is the spongy part crucial for metabolism.

 The delicate balance of bone resorption by osteoclasts and bone-building by osteoblasts control bone metabolism.

 The team saw that although there were no changes to the osteoblasts, the number of osteoclast cells, as well as their size and activity levels, was increased.
 This affects the process of bone resorption.